Understanding multi-fidelity training of machine-learned force-fields: Acknowledgements

 \section{Acknowledgements}

 We thank Michael Gastegger, Rianne van den Berg, and Chin-Wei Huang for their valuable feedback on the manuscript, and Wenlin Chen, Anna Kuzina, and Yicheng Chen for their contributions to the codebase.
+This research was fully funded by Microsoft Research.